Developmental Constraint Theory and Global Coupling Field

 Recursive System Dynamics

-System evolution follows a recursive operator:
+System evolution follows a recursive operator:within a constrained manifold:

 This recursion is measurable via a Poincaré return map: